 Making Sense of Science Evidence Review

 On their own initiative, the Group of Chief Scientific Advisors, adopted a scoping paper in February 2018 confirming their intention to produce a Scientific Opinion on Making sense of science for policy under conditions of complexity and uncertainty.
-The Cardiff Hub is coordinating the evidence review, which is expected to be published in 2019.

 Read more on Making Sense of Science for Policy.